dmitrij-borchuk/space-adventure/README.md

 - Camera following with bouncing
 - Make background with different layers to show movement speed
 - Add nice font
-- Make resource and asteroids have random angle
+- Make resource and asteroids have random angle (and maybe rotate)
+- Scroll wheel should change zoom